whimsicow/Pop-the-Bubbles-Pygame/README.md

-Use your mouse to pop the bubbles before they reach the bottom of your screen.
+Click on the bubbles to pop them before they reach the bottom of your screen.